crispinprojects/speakingcalendar/README.md

 ## License

-Talk Calendar is licensed under LGPL v2.1.
 GTK is released under the terms of the LGPL v2.1 license.
+Consequenty, Talk Calendar is licensed under LGPL v2.1.

+The espeak speech synthesizer is no longer used as parts of its license may not be compatible with the GTK LGPL v2.1 license.
+This is reason why I have reverted back to using my own speech synthesizer which although limited in scope (just reads out event categories) has good audibility.

 ## Project Status

-Active.
+Active and under development.

 ## BASH Installer Troubleshooting (Debian)